George Alexander Gibson: Life

 After his death a campaign in the British Medical Journal quickly resulted in the foundation of the Gibson Memorial Lecture.

 Family

 He was married to Lucy Jane Philips (1847-1948) who lived to the age of 101.

 Their son George Herbert Rae Gibson DSO FRCPE Croix de Guerre (1881-1932) followed in his father's footsteps as a doctor and was also a noted war hero.
-He was also author of the noted book Maple Leaves in Flanders Field.
+He was also the author of the noted book Maple Leaves in Flanders Field.

 Discoveries

 Gibson Murmur, a heart condition which he first described, is named after him.